eonk/dar_book/docs/05-inference.md

 ```

 <img src="05-inference_files/figure-html/unnamed-chunk-30-1.png" width="672" />

 The horizontal lines represent the confidence intervals for the mean for each of the samples.
 The point in the middle of those lines represent each of the sample means.
 The colours indicate whether the confidence intervals cross (cover) the population mean (represented by the vertical red line).
 You can see that 5 (this may vary slightly according to your random samples) are red, and 95 are greenish.
 Few of the sample means touch the red line, but most confidence intervals include it.

 If we know the population mean, then we can see whether a sample confidence interval overlaps with the population mean.
 But in real life we run samples precisely because we don't know the population parameters.
 So, unfortunately, when you do a sample you can never be sure whether your estimated confidence interval is one of the red or the green ones!!!

-The truth is we will never know whether our confidence interval captures the population parameter or not, *we can only say that under certain assumptions if we had repeated the procedure many times it will include it 95% of the time*.
+The truth is we will never know whether our confidence interval captures the population parameter or not, *we can only say that under certain assumptions if we had repeated the procedure many times our confidence interval will include the population mean 95% of the time*.
 It is important not to get confused about it.
 We cannot never know in real life applications if our confidence interval actually covers the population mean.
 This is one of the reasons why in statistics when making inferences we cannot provide definitive answers[^2], there is always an element of uncertainty that is part of any scientific endeavour - and which goes along way towards explaining why we need to replicate studies, to see if theirs findings hold.

 It is generally considered better practice to report your confidence intervals than your point estimates.
 Why?